Chirping Crickets

 I have a high tolerance for stuff like this, but it was just so corny.
 Wanted more razzle dazzle.
 I didn't find it offensive, and I really loved Nine Pound Hammer, but I won't be picking the album up again.
 2.5 stars.

 Favorite tracks: Cover Me, I'm On Fire, I'm Goin' Down, Glory Days.
 I haven't listened to Bruce, aside from the hits.
 I liked this wayyy more than I expected to, and I liked it even more on repeat listens.
 The only song I didn't like was Darlington County.
 This sound is really making a comeback (like, idk, Nathaniel Rateliff or Bleachers), so this album felt surprisingly modern for '84.
 Dare I say timeless?
 Ultimately, I think he's an icon for a reason.
 There's a nuance and complexity to his music that's hard to appreciate when he's, y'know, a superstar with massive hits.
 (See also: every right-winger misinterpreting Born in the USA.)
-4 stars.
+Originally thought 4 stars, but bumping up to 5.
 Happy to have enjoyed it as much as I did.
 (Also, I'm sorry to bring my review down to this level, but this era of Springsteen is just... phewww.
 The rolled sleeves?
 The unbuttoned shirt?
 The fluffy hair???
 Come ON.)

 Favorite tracks: Mansize Rooster, Alright, Lenny, Sitting Up Straight, She's So Loose.
 Whooo the energy in this!
 Good stuff.
 Lyrically it isn't, like, groundbreaking, but the music is so fun.
 Took me a few listens to really get into it, but now I'm sold.
 4 stars.
 Side note, Clueless had such a good soundtrack.
 Agin' like wine.